uigraph-oss/uigraph-gateway/README.md

 - **Source available today** — you can read, modify, and redistribute the code under the terms of the license.
 - **Non-production use** — free for development, testing, evaluation, and internal proof-of-concept.
-- **Production use** — requires a commercial license from UiGraph.
+- **Production use** — requires a commercial license from UIGraph.
 Production use means any use that supports the ongoing operation of your business or organization.
 - **Future open source** — each version automatically converts to [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) four years after it is first published under BUSL.

 BUSL is not an OSI-approved open source license during the initial term.
 For commercial licensing questions, open an issue or contact the maintainers.